meeech/node-shopify/README.md

     npm install mocha -g

 At the moment, test classes can only be run separately.
-This will e.g. run the Issues Api test:
+This will e.g. run the Products Api test:

-    mocha api/v3.0.0/issuesTest.js
+    mocha api/v1.0.0/productsTest.js

 Note that a connection to the internet is required to run the tests.

+## CREDITS

+Based off work of @mikedeboer on the node-github api module [http://github.com/mikedeboer/node-github](http://github.com/mikedeboer/node-github)

 ## LICENSE